thereferences/practice/docs/source/development/cloud/architectures.md

 <iframe style="overflow:hidden; width:100%; height:330px; border:none; margin-left:65px"
         src="../../../../../assets/beforehand.html"></iframe>
 <figure>
-<figcaption>Assets, e.g., container images, will be delivered to the cloud platform via a version controlled route, i.e.,
+<figcaption>For more details hover over the icons; a few icons have links to more details.
+Assets, e.g.,
-via GitHub.</figcaption>
+container images, will be delivered to a cloud platform via a version controlled route, i.e., via GitHub.</figcaption>
 </figure>

 <br>